Insight

 2. Regulation

-It's natural for incumbent banks to view technology-based potential rivals – such as eCommerce companies advancing credit to their suppliers – as enjoying an advantage from their non-bank regulatory status.
+It's natural for incumbent banks to view technology-led potential rivals – such as eCommerce companies advancing credit to their suppliers – as enjoying an advantage from their non-bank regulatory status.
 However, banks have a potential advantage too if they can leverage their regulatory expertise to strengthen their brand in areas such as customer centricity or operational resilience.
 As technology providers face growing public scrutiny, banks can build on existing customer trust by ensuring they implement AI and other new tools responsibly and ethically.

 3. Ecosystems